Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 It was coming up seven years ago, that 29 miners will killed at Massey Energy’s Upper Big Branch-South mine (UBB).
 Just as miners were changing shifts in mid-afternoon on April 5, 2010 at the UBB coal mine, an explosion roared through the mine.
 Instantly, the 29 miners working for Massey Energy were dead, families were devastated and communities of southern West Virginia were forever changed.

 It is very doubtful whether the real or original causes of the explosion will ever be known.
 Many theories and explanations have been advanced which are more or less sustained by the facts, but none are left to tell the tale or to give any information.
-The report of the Ohio State inspectors truly states .that there is no survivor to give reliably “any information as to the condition of the mines or defects of ventilation in the mine working places, or the dangers that existed on the morning of the explosion resulting from roof falls or other causes during the previous day when all work in the mines was suspended.”
+The report of the Ohio State inspectors truly states that there is no survivor to give reliably “any information as to the condition of the mines or defects of ventilation in the mine working places, or the dangers that existed on the morning of the explosion resulting from roof falls or other causes during the previous day when all work in the mines was suspended.”
 From the data at hand the Ohio inspectors, however, are of the opinion that the catastrophe was caused by the explosion of a blown out shot, although they state that the explosion could very probably have resulted from an accumulation of coal dust.
 The West Virginia inspectors in their report state as their conclusion that the explosion was caused by the accumulation of dust and recommend sprinkling as a means of minimizing the chances of similar catastrophes in the future.

 On January 16, in the afternoon, the verdict of the coroner’s jury was made public.